24

 Photo by Wonderful Copenhagen

-As you explore the city, you’re likely to come across an impressive building painted in pastel colors that looks somewhat regal or even like a museum.
-However, this is in fact a movie theatre.
+As you explore the city, you might come across a striking pastel-colored building that looks almost regal or even like a museum.
+But believe it or not, this is actually a movie theatre.
 How cool is that?
-The movie theatre is called Palads – Palace in English – which is indeed a fitting name for this spectacular building.

-These are just some of our favorite colorful houses in Copenhagen, but you can discover more on your own if you explore the city and the different neighborhoods.
-So, what are you waiting for – go explore!
+These are just some of our favorite colorful houses in Copenhagen, but there are plenty more to discover as you explore the city's neighborhoods.
+So, what are you waiting for?
+Go explore!

-Discover the best things to see and do in Copenhagen
+Discover the Best Things to Do in Copenhagen

-There are plenty of things to do in the city, and here you can find inspiration on what to do while you're here.
+There are plenty of things to do in the city, from iconic sights to hidden gems.
+Explore our top picks on what to see and do while you're here.

 This website does not support Internet Explorer, to ensure that the site works properly we recommend that you use another browser e.g. Microsoft Edge or Google Chrome.